helenclx/100-days-of-code/r1-log.md

 **Today's Progress:** Started freeCodeCamp’s Scientific Computing with Python (Beta) curriculum, Dud Learn String Manipulation by Building a Cipher Steps 1 to 51.

 **Thoughts:** I took this course as a refresher for my Python knowledge and skill.

+---

+### Day 76: 18 March 2024.
+Monday

+**Today's Progress:** Completed Learn String Manipulation by Building a Cipher from freeCodeCamp’s Scientific Computing with Python curriculum, by doing Steps 52 to 95.

+**Thoughts:** This has been a good refresher for Python basics.
+I also learned something new, namely the pass keyword.